imadama/IoTDeviceManager/replit.md

 ## Overview

 This is an IoT Device Management System built with Flask that simulates and manages virtual IoT devices (Solar Panels, Heat Pumps, and Main Grid connections).
-The system generates synthetic measurement data, stores it in a SQLite database, and provides a web interface for device management and data visualization.
+The system generates synthetic measurement data, stores it in a PostgreSQL database, and provides a web interface for device management and data visualization with complete Cumulocity IoT platform integration.
+Each device operates as an independent script with unique MQTT client connections, preventing duplicate registrations and ensuring proper device isolation.

 ## User Preferences